auth0/docs/articles/libraries/lock-android/v1/passwordless-magic-link.md

 The links will work in all versions of Android, but the dialog asking the user whether to use the browser or the app to open the link will be displayed (whether the verification passed or not) in versions of Andrdoi prior to 6.0, at least until the user chooses to always open the links with the app.
 :::

-In this article we'll show how Auth0 helps you set up your app to use app links to log in.
+In this article, we'll show how Auth0 helps you set up your app to use app links to log in.

 ### Auth0 account configuration